 - High temperature and humidity can affect the body's ability to regulate its temperature through perspiration.

-- Some people may be more susceptible due to age, illness, or medication.
+- Some people may be more susceptible due to age, illness, poor physical conditioning, or medication.

 - Heat-related illnesses include:

-- heat rash, which appears as red raised spots or patches in areas of the body with lack of air exposure (usually in underarms, groin, and under breasts).
+- Heat rash: appears as red raised spots or patches in areas of the body with lack of air exposure (usually in underarms, groin, and under breasts).

-- heat syncope, which is dizziness or fainting due to overheating.
+- Heat syncope: dizziness or fainting due to overheating

 - Heat exhaustion should be treated with ingestion of cold liquids and a cold shower.
 Heat stroke can be rapidly fatal and urgent medical care should be sought.